Guinness Truffles | Decadent Chocolate

 - If you roll them, place in coconut and roll them around until fully coated

-- If you use muffin cups, sprinkle coconut on the chocolate mixture
+- If you use muffin cups, sprinkle coconut on as many as the truffles as you like.
+I keep some plain

 - Place in refrigerator for 1 – 2 hours to set the chocolate